-Everyone is looking for the secret to success — that one plan, idea, tip or piece of advice that will lead them straight to wealth and happiness.
+Everyone is looking for the ultimate secret to success — that one plan, idea, tip or piece of advice that will lead you straight to wealth and happiness.

-When you hear about people who are ‘great at saving money,’ what does that really mean?
-It’s a mindset, routine and lifestyle that’s built around one goal: making the most out of every dollar you make in order to reach financial freedom — the ability to make your own choices in life, when you want to make them, without having to rely on anyone or anything else.
+Reaching financial success is about creating a mindset, routine and lifestyle built around one goal: making the most out of every dollar you make — in order to give yourself the freedom to make your own choices in life, when you want to make them, without having to rely on anyone or anything else.

 1. They have goals

 If you want to reach your long-term financial goals, you first have to identify what they are and then have an idea of how much money you’ll need to reach them.